bbauska/CS198.2x/README.md

 In general, the essential properties of a good blockchain use case are
 that:

-1. Blockchain is not only viable, but is **necessary**.
+1. Blockchain is not only viable, but is <b>necessary</b>.
 Otherwise, it’s hard to justify a blockchain’s low “efficiency”

-2. Blockchain is used to **solve coordination failures**.
-Blockchain could be used to create arbitrary incentive structures and enable the cooperation of an untrusting consortium of companies and entities.
+2. Blockchain is used to <b>solve coordination failures</b>.
+Blockchain
+    could be used to create arbitrary incentive structures and enable the cooperation of an untrusting consortium of companies and entities.

-3. Blockchain aids in **horizontal integration**.
+3. Blockchain aids in <b>horizontal integration</b>.
 Since data is now stored in a logically centralized blockchain, we can combine data silos and enforce a common API and data standard.

-4. Blockchain achieves **pure decentralization**.
-This is not as relevant to enterprise blockchains, but blockchain in general (public ones) can be used to avoid centralized corruption.
+4. Blockchain achieves <b>pure decentralization</b>.
+This is not as
+    relevant to enterprise blockchains, but blockchain in general (public ones) can be used to avoid centralized corruption.